nadeemlab/SPT/analysis_replication/README.md

 - `overview_diagram.template.css`
 - `overview_diagram.template.html`

-So you could reproduce the figure from source data, or modified source data, using [Mustache](https://github.com/mustache/mustache/) directly.
+So you could reproduce the figure from source data `overview_diagram.json`, or a modification of it, using [Mustache](https://github.com/mustache/mustache/) directly.